There is a fascination with the Black Irish and many ideas and theories that cannot be agreed on.

 The term Black Irish is mostly used today in an Irish context as in “black Protestants” in Northern Ireland to denote those who are especially anti-Catholic still.

 The medieval Irish were also slave traders who roamed far and wide seeking victims.
-(St Patrick’s home was raided and he was sold into Irish slavery.)
 It is quite possible black slaves were shipped in from places as far away as Africa and the Spanish regions and their offspring intermarried.

 Ireland's dark-skinned invaders

 Many of the invaders in Ireland over the centuries were of darker skin.
-Dun Na Gall, “Fort of the Dark Foreigner” is the meaning of the name of Donegal for instance.
+Dun Na Gall, “Fort of the Dark Foreigner,” is the meaning of the name of Donegal, for instance.
 Places that end in "Gall” usually connote settlements of dark-skinned foreigners who eventually intermarried.
-Ironically, one of those is Moneygall where Obama’s ancestors hailed from.
+Ironically, one of those is Moneygall where former US President Barack Obama’s ancestors hailed from.

 The Fir Bolg